justinccdev/jekyll-now/about.md

 consultant and release manager for [OpenSimulator](http://opensimulator.org), an open-source Second Life compatible Internet-scale virtual worlds implementation.
 This was developed by tremendous group of volunteers, along with involvement from startups, universities and large companies such as IBM and Intel.
-I don't work in this area anymore but if you have questions about history or maybe just want to reminisce then please Tweet me :).
+I don't work in this area anymore but if you have questions about history or maybe just want to reminisce then please tweet me :).

 ### Publications